-The Pediatric Department training program is centered at Upstate Golisano Children's Hospital, the University Health Care Center (UHCC)—our outpatient facility, and the Neonatology Units at Crouse Hospital and St. Joseph's Hospital —private hospitals affiliated with the College of Medicine.
+The Pediatric Department training program is centered at Upstate Golisano Children's Hospital, the University Health Care Center (UHCC)—our outpatient facility, and the Neonatology Unit at Crouse Hospital —a private hospital affiliated with the College of Medicine.
 The facilities are located at the periphery of downtown Syracuse, a few blocks from the large campus of Syracuse University , which sits on a hill overlooking the downtown.
 The Department of Pediatrics at Upstate serves a population of almost 2 million people in Central New York and we provide the only pediatric subspecialty services to children from the Canadian border to Pennsylvania.

 The two hospitals provide a total of 75 inpatient pediatric beds on six units.
 The new Golisano Children's Hospital is a state-of-the-art facility that will treat more than 50,000 children annually.